cdrummey216/whoami/whoami.md

 If the wings don't move, it is a plane.
 You can now see the shadow of the single engine cruising across the open space as it passes by overhead.
 The same sunlight hits the top of the wings thats casts the shape of wings, wheels, propeller on the grass before you.
 As the sharp lines of the wings maintain their shape, the shadow _remains the same_.

-I observe the silhouettes of truth at the exterior to understand more complex truths at the interior.
-Or, I rely on the simple truths to know complex truths because truth is consistent with truth.
+Observe the silhouettes of truth at the exterior to understand more complex truths at the interior.
+Or, rely on the simple truths to know complex truths because truth is always consistent with truth.

-The Self makes truth real (actual).
+The Self makes truth real (actual) through either word or action.

 ## Capturing the Complexity of the Present ('Now')